BryanMorfe/shprep/README.md

 [Download](http://bryanmorfe.com/packages/shprep-0.1.2.tar.gz) the tarred version.

 #### Decompress
-If you used [Option 1](https://github.com/BryanMorfe/shprep/blob/master/README.md#option-1), you may step to Step 2.
+If you used [Option 1](https://github.com/BryanMorfe/shprep/blob/master/README.md#option-1), you may skip to step to Step 2.

 If you used [Option 2](https://github.com/BryanMorfe/shprep/blob/master/README.md#option-2), then simply run this command:
 `$ tar -xvf shprep-0.1.2.tar.gz`